-Following on from our re-publication of Mark Fisher’s examination of autonomy and post-capitalism, we’re excited to present Marina Vishmidt’s text Counter (Re-)Productive Labour, also commissioned during ‘We Have Our Own Concept of Time and Motion’ for the accompanying publication.
+Following on from our re-publication of Mark Fisher’s examination of autonomy and post-capitalism, we’re excited to present Marina Vishmidt’s text Counter (Re-)Productive Labour, also commissioned during ‘We Have Our Own Concept of Time and Motion’ for the accompanying publication, edited by Richard John Jones.

 Marina Vishmidt is a writer, editor and Ph.D. candidate at Queen Mary, University of London – whose discussion with Mark Fisher as to whether art work – as comparable to housework – provides a possibility for a post-capitalist future closed the first day of events during the Time and Motion project.
 Here we revisit her article, which examines similar questions surrounding domestic and immaterial labour, and present the piece in full.